abhishek8434/portfolio/README.md

 # Resume/Portfolio Website

 This project is a responsive and visually appealing resume/portfolio website designed to showcase personal and professional details.
-It includes sections for introduction, experience, education, skills, interests, and awards.
+It includes sections for introduction, experience, education, skills, interests, and awards

 ## Features